“What is the best gear change rpm?”

 The output you can get is a really useful little table, like the one below:

 What this is saying is that in 1st gear I should rev until 7786 RPM before changing to second gear.
 In second gear I should rev to 7069 RPM and then change to third.
-In third I should change up to forth at 6794 RPM and from forth to fifth at 6456 RPM.
+In third I should change up to forth at 6794 RPM and from fourth to fifth at 6456 RPM.

 Equally, if I am in 5th and the revs drop below 5255 RPM, then I should change to 4th.
 In 4th when the revs drop below 5108 RPM I would be better off in third.
 And so on.